dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 # Troubleshoot device enrollment in Intune

-This topic provides suggestions for troubleshooting device enrollment issues.
+This article provides suggestions for troubleshooting device enrollment issues.
 If this information does not solve your problem, see [How to get support for Microsoft Intune](get-support.md) to find more ways to get help.

 ## Initial troubleshooting steps